 Membership of the LGPS is voluntary and employees are free to choose whether to join the scheme, remain in the scheme or make their own personal arrangements outside the scheme.
-There are 53 employers within the London Borough of Hounslow Pension Fund.
-Organisations participating in the London Borough of Hounslow Pension Fund include:
+There are 48 employers within the Fund.
+Organisations participating in the Fund include:

-- Scheduled bodies, which are local authorities and similar bodies whose staff are automatically entitled to be members of the Fund - Admitted bodies, which are other organisations that participate in the Fund under an admission agreement between the Fund and the relevant organisation.
+Scheduled bodies, which are local authorities and similar bodies whose staff are automatically entitled to be members of the Fund,

+Admitted bodies, which are other organisations that participate in the Fund under an admission agreement between the Fund and the relevant organisation.
 Admitted bodies include voluntary, charitable and similar bodies or private contractors undertaking a local authority function following outsourcing to the private sector.